Meet Our Team

 Melissa is the Life Skills Coordinator at FSA Counseling Center.
 She received her bachelor’s degree in Criminology with a minor in Psychology from Indiana State University in 2006.
 Melissa has been working in mental health for over 15 years, 13 of which she was a Mental Health Care Manager.
 As Life Skills Coordinator, Melissa facilitates groups in local schools, the juvenile center and at the FSA office.
 She also works with clients one-on-one teaching a number of life skills such as anger management, healthy relationships and parenting.
 Melissa really enjoys working with our middle school and high school age clients.

 Abby Moody, MS, LMHCA

-Abby was born in raised in the Wabash Valley, spending most of her life in Knox County.
-Abby graduated from University of Indianapolis in 2019 with a Bachelors degree in Psychology.
+Abby was born and raised in the Wabash Valley, spending most of her life in Knox County.
+Abby graduated from University of Indianapolis in 2019 with a Bachelor’s degree in Psychology.
 Abby then attended Indiana State University for her Master’s degree in Mental Health Counseling.
 Abby graduated with her Master’s degree in 2021.
 Abby is currently a Licensed Clinical Mental Health Counseling Associate (LMHCA) and is working towards full licensure.
 Abby is passionate about creating a supportive environment for her clients.
 She works with kids, teens, and adults on anxiety/depression, stress, and trauma.
 Abby also enjoys watching movies and spending time with friends and family.